PowerLedger/powr/docs/src/developing/clients/javascript-api.md

 ) -> Instruction
 ```

-In Solana when you want to interact with a program you must first know all the accounts you will be interacting with.
+When you want to interact with a program you must first know all the accounts you will be interacting with.

 You must always provide every account that the program will be interacting within the instruction.
 Not only that, but you must provide whether or not the account is `isSigner` or `isWritable`.